-SSID1: Main WiFi Name (SSID 1 will be primary SSID)
+SSID1: Main WiFi Name (SSID 1 will be the primary SSID)

 To configure multiple SSIDs use the SSID2, SSID3, and SSID4.

-You can add up to 4 different Wi-Fi names in a single WiFi router to share the network with different departments such as Accounts, sales, Management, Supports.
+You can add up to 4 different Wi-Fi names in a single WiFi router to share the network with different departments such as Accounts, sales, Management, Support.